The Magic of Gap

 I must admit that I've been a tad "meh" about Gap clothing for some time.
 I primarily shop online and though I realize the in-store experience is important, I haven't felt particularly motivated to head to the store after browsing periodically from the comfort of my home.
 Yes, I'm a big fan of mix and match basics, but their collection often struck me as largely basic.
 I will now, however, look at Gap's offerings with a whole new perspective, thanks to a recent outing with one of their stylists.

 The impetus for meeting with a Gap stylist was this: In advance of BlogHer New York, I was one of a group of bloggers approached about being styled in two complimentary Gap outfits that we were welcome to wear at the conference (or not).
-Blogging about the experience, of course, was completely optional (as I make clear on my disclosure page, I don't engage in any opportunities that defeat the purpose of editorial by requiring posts to participate).
+Blogging about the experience, of course, was completely optional.

 Now, I consider myself a reasonably fashionable person.
 I love clothing and accessories and shoes and generally clean up well, but my style tends to be simple.
 And I lack vision when it comes to layering.
 Or utilizing belts anywhere other than through the loopholes of jeans or pants.